 Ride to Hell: Retribution

 Ride To Hell is exactly that.
-With terrible voice acting, fully clothed sex scenes, broken gameplay, and an excess of quick-time events, it is no surprise this game is often regarded as one of the worst games of all time.
+With terrible voice acting, broken gameplay, and an excess of quick-time events, it is no surprise this game is often regarded as one of the worst games of all time.

 Worst of all, the game isn’t even short if you decide to try and get through it.
 Most playthroughs take at least nine hours, which is nine too many.